shikeyou/ConferenceApp/README.md

 Main objectives of this project:

 * Develop an API server hosted on a cloud-based hosting platform (Google App Engine)
 * Enhance features of an existing conference app
+* Deal with restrictions of querying the datastore e.g. inequality with more than one property
+* Use task push queues to set some transient data on memcache, then query the memcache data when needed

 ## Requirements